 Letters to a Viet Cong Fighter

-Leaflets 2906, 2907 and 2908 are letters mailed during Tet to a beloved son in the Viet Cong.
-The letters are very gossipy and tell the son of all the current events in his village.
+This is a short series of leaflets bearing letters from loved ones to Guerrillas.
+Leaflets 2906 and 2907 are Tet letters to a beloved son in the Viet Cong.
+Leaflet 2908 is a Tet letter from a wife to her husband in the Viet Cong.
+The letters are very gossipy and tell the guerrilla of all the current events in his village.
 The leaflets are very large at 10 x 7-inches, and depict bamboo, a flowering branch or an incense urn on the front; and a young boy lighting Tet firecrackers on the back.
 In each case the text tells of one or more local murders by Viet Cong agents and requests that the son return home to his family.
 The third leaflet mentions a battle and describes some of the dead Viet Cong.
 The leaflets are very wordy.
 Some selected text from each leaflet is:

 2906 - After attending an anniversary feast in memory of his paternal grandfather, Mr. Tu and his family road home on an ill-fated small bus, which was blown up by a mine during their return trip.